geraintluff/jsfx-pad-synth/ui-lib.md

 Note that it will still return positive when clicked, even if the button is disabled, so you should check again before performing an action.

+### `control_readout(text)`

+Displays the text in an inset box.
+Useful to indicate values that are variable, but are changed through a different part of the interface (e.g. another screen).

 ### `control_selector(value, text, up_value, down_value)`

 Displays a control with up/down buttons and a text area, to choose between a fixed number of options.
 Returns the new value.